 - Dup15q Syndrome

 - Lennox-Gastaut Syndrome

 - Ohtahara Syndrome

 - PCDH19 Female Epilepsy

 Eligible patients must also have had at least one seizure in their lifetime that was not caused by a fever or the direct result of a head injury.
 We call these types of seizures “unprovoked”.
 The IFCR is hoping to recruit at least 80 people with CDKL5 Disorder into the REN.

 What Do I Need to Do to Participate?

 Enrollment is easy!
 There are 3 steps to enrolling in the REN Registry.

 - You will need to read a consent form and acknowledge that you understand what it says and you would like to participate.
 If you have any questions, you may send us an email or call us before you agree to participate.

-- You will need to enter in your contact information and some information about the affected person which allows us to create a global unique identifier and to be able to contact you in the future about the Registry.
+- You will need to enter in your contact information and some information about the affected person which allows us to create a globally unique identifier and to be able to contact you in the future about the Registry.